scassacocchi/scassacocchi.github.io/cv/index.md

 - Invited speaker: 'Publishing in the Humanities: an editor’s view,’ University of Edinburgh, co-funded by the Scottish Graduate School for the Arts and Humanities and the AHRC-funded’Academic Book of the Future’ initiative (21 September 2016)

-- '"Adda murì: _Cesare deve morire_ as metadaptation’, BAAHE Annual ‘Adaptation’ conference, Vrije Universiteit, Brussels.
+- '"_Adda murì_: _Cesare deve morire_ as metadaptation’, BAAHE Annual ‘Adaptation’ conference, Vrije Universiteit, Brussels.
 (4 December 2015)

 - ‘In Provence, Kent and Christendom: Luigi Alamanni and Wyatt’s feeling Stoicism’, Seventh International IDEA Conference, Pamukkale University (17 April, 2013)